Welcome to the Plant Ecology Lab at the University of Cape Town!

 Hana Petersen

 PhD candidate exploring the mechanisms by which climate change impacts plant community diversity across Mediterranean Climate Ecosystems.
-Co-supervised by Glenn Moncrieff.
+Co-supervised by Ryan Blanchard (SAEON).

 Samukelisiwe Msweli